Sonoma Academy: Extra-Curriculars

-Sexual Harassment Scandal
+Sexual harassment scandal

 In June 2020, seven alumni of Sonoma Academy publicly accused the school of neglecting to address student reports that a long-time faculty member, Marco Morrone, had sexually harassed and groomed them.
 The victims launched a website under the name The Athena Project, and their claims were published in The Press Democrat.
 In response to their reports, Sonoma Academy hired the law firm Debevoise & Plimpton to investigate the alumni's claims.
 Lawyers from Debevoise & Plimpton interviewed 133 people and reviewed 61,000 documents for their report.
 Their report concluded that “Morrone engaged in inappropriate boundary crossing with at least 34 students between the classes of 2005 and 2021 while he was employed by SA.”
 The report also stated, "Debevoise concludes that SA administrators showed a pattern of dismissing students’ concerns, at least in some circumstances implicitly blaming them for the uncomfortable interactions they reported, and often accepting Morrone’s version of events without any challenge.”

-After over a year of engagement with Sonoma Academy's representatives through a restorative justice process, the Athena Project announced in December of 2022 that they planned to file a lawsuit against the school to avoid the statute of limitations barring their potential claims.
+After over a year of engagement with Sonoma Academy's representatives through a restorative justice process, the Athena Project announced in December 2022 that they planned to file a lawsuit against the school to avoid the statute of limitations barring their potential claims.
 They invited other victims/survivors to join their complaint and retained Los Angeles law firm Allred, Maroko, & Goldberg to represent them.
 On December 30, 2022, twelve women filed suit in Sonoma County Superior Court against Sonoma Academy, two former teachers, and two former administrators.
 The suit alleges negligence on the part of Sonoma Academy, as well as “cover-up of incidents of sexual assault and sexual harassment of...female students by...faculty and male students.”